yenbuilds/my-operating-principles/README.md

 If consistently facing friction or frustration, it may be time to re-examine mental models in use, and determine what is missing or not working well.

 when something repeatedly breaks you probably have a structural problem.
-Address it rationally.
+Address it rationally and fix it at with minimal delay.

 ## Related Files